kwangzera/Identicon-Generator/README.md

 In the pattern, `0` represents an empty tile (white) and `1` represents a filled tile (coloured).

 ### Saving Identicon as PNG
-To save an identicon as a PNG, press the corresponding button that allows you to save after clicking the `Custom` button.
+You also have to option to save an identicon as a PNG, after clicking the `Custom` button.
 The image will be saved as `pattern_id.png` in the same file location as pfp_maker.py.
-(Windows exclusive) In addition, a prompt will appear to let you preview the image.
+(Windows exclusive) A prompt will then appear to let you preview the image after it has been successfully saved.
-The identicons located in `demo_identicons` are the ones matching the Example IDs.
+In addition, the identicons located in `demo_identicons` are the ones matching the Example IDs.

 ### Example IDs
 `#17ca0c_1001001_1000001_0111110_1101011_0010100_0101010_0011100`